|

 If you can keep these marshmallow chocolate chip cookies around longer than a day, here is how I recommend storing them.

-• Freezer – First, line a baking sheet with parchment paper to freeze the cookie dough.
-Roll the cookie dough into cookie-sized balls and place them on a baking sheet.
+• Freezer: Line a baking sheet with parchment paper to freeze the cookie dough.
+Roll the dough into cookie-sized balls and place them on the baking sheet.
 Freeze for one hour.
-Once the cookie balls are frozen, place them in a freezer bag or wrap them tightly with plastic wrap.
-They can be stored this way for up to 3 months.
+Once the cookie balls are frozen, put them in a freezer bag or tightly wrap them with plastic wrap.
+They can be stored this way for up to three months.

 Two rows of raw cookie dough rolled into balls.